node-apn/node-apn/README.md

 **\*N.B.:** If you wish to send notifications containing emoji or other multi-byte characters you will need to set `note.encoding = 'ucs2'`.
 This tells node to send the message with 16bit characters, however it also means your message payload will be limited to 127 characters.

-### Broadcasting
-You can broadcast a notification content to a dozen of devices with a pull model device token traversal.

-	var note = new apns.Notification();
-	note.expiry = ...;  // set expiry and other properties.

-	apnsConnection.broadcast(note, function () {
-		return getNextTokenOfOurUser();  // returns token, or false/null/undefined if there is no more token.
-	});

-A batch of notifications will be sent automatically whenever the inner bucket gets full.
-This is a cpu efficient way since it reuses the same notification, internally compiles it just once.
-And also it is memory wise than the push model, cycle of fetch and call outside, since for the latter the connection needs to stocks a bunch of device data for future transmission while the bucket being overflow.

-### Bulksending
-If you need to send a notification content per group, you can still use the pull model with ```.bulksend```

-	var englishNote = new apns.Notification();
-	englishNote.alert = 'hello';
-	var frenchNote = new apns.Notification();
-	frenchNote.alert = 'bonjour';

-	// to save cpu usage, you can compile notifications in advance. var compiledNotes = {
-		english: englishNote.compile(),
-		frehch: frenchNote.compile()
-	};
-	apnsConnection.bulksend(function () {
-		var user = getNextOurUser();
-		// returns array of [notification, token], or any false value return user ? [compiledNotes[user.locale], user.token] : null; });

-Internally all of notifications will be compiled for APN transmission.
-Pre-compiling will save cpu usage if a notification content used more than once.

 ### Handling Errors